+For 12 years, Woodruff served as anchor and senior correspondent for CNN, where her duties included anchoring the weekday program, "Inside Politics."
 At PBS from 1983 to 1993, she was the chief Washington correspondent for The MacNeil/Lehrer NewsHour.
 From 1984-1990, she also anchored PBS' award-winning weekly documentary series, "Frontline with Judy Woodruff."

-In 2007, Woodruff completed an extensive project on the views of young Americans called "Generation Next: Speak Up.
+In 2011, Woodruff was the principal reporter for the PBS documentary "Nancy Reagan: The Role of a Lifetime."
+And in 2007, she completed an extensive project on the views of young Americans called "Generation Next: Speak Up.
 Be Heard."
-Two hour-long documentaries aired on many PBS stations in January and September, 2007, along with a series of reports on the NewsHour with Jim Lehrer, NPR and in USA Today.
+Two hour-long documentaries aired on PBS, along with a series of reports on the NewsHour with Jim Lehrer, NPR and in USA Today.

-At NBC News, Woodruff served as White House correspondent from 1977 to 1982.
-For one year after that she served as NBC's Today Show chief Washington correspondent.
-She wrote the book, This is Judy Woodruff at the White House, published in 1982 by Addison-Wesley.
+At NBC News, Woodruff was White House correspondent from 1977 to 1982.
+For one year after that she served as NBC's Today Show Chief Washington Correspondent.
+She wrote the book, "This is Judy Woodruff at the White House," published in 1982 by Addison-Wesley.

 Woodruff is a founding co-chair of the International Women's Media Foundation, an organization dedicated to promoting and encouraging women in communication industries worldwide.
-She serves on the boards of trustee of the Freedom Forum, the Newseum, and the Urban Institute.
+She serves on the boards of trustee of the Freedom Forum, the Newseum, the Duke Endowment and the Urban Institute.
 She also serves as a member of The Knight Foundation Commission on Intercollegiate Athletics.

 Judy Woodruff's most recent stories